TheMysticSword/MysticsItems/README.md

 Other sounds made with sfxia by rxi (https://rxi.itch.io/sfxia)

 ### Changelog
-#### 1.0.2:
+#### 1.1.0:
 * Character items are no longer found in regular drop pools.
 Instead, an airdrop will occur every 10 minutes in a random spot, containing one random character item for each person in the lobby.
-If one of the characters doesn't have any character items for them, the other characters get one extra.
+If one of the characters doesn't have any character items for them, scrap is dropped.
 If nobody has any items tied to their character, the airdrop doesn't occur.
+* Added one new character item for Commando and Artificer
 * Donut:
     * Fractional Healing: ~~25% (+5% per stack)~~ ⇒ 10% (+10% per stack)
 * Treasure Map: